Does Depression Ever Go Away If Left Untreated?

 The ultimate goal in treating depression is to alleviate its symptoms and get a lasting positive outcome.
 This does not mean that someone who has recovered from depression symptoms will never feel sad again; sadness is a normal part of a person's emotional life.
 It does, however, mean that many of the more severe symptoms caused by clinical depression do not have to be an ongoing part of your life.

-While medication is a popular option for those experiencing depression, it is a form of treatment designed to manage symptoms, not a cure.
+While medication is a popular option for those experiencing depression, it is a form of treatment designed to manage symptoms, not cure them.
 Participating in talk therapy – with or without medication – is commonly used to help patients learn coping skills for handling their depression symptoms.
 Therapy works on a more personal level, confronting the issues head-on, which often offers a better chance of long-term improvement.

 Combining multiple forms of treatment is often the preferred treatment plan to help someone recover from depression.
 This could include a combination of counseling, medication, and practicing self-care.